 Avere e Tenere

 I love it when clients send me photos of my work in its intended environment.
 This petite order was done for Houston, Texas-based photographer April Tracton.
-She planned a surprise romantic evening for her husband on their one-year anniversary, and hired me to write all the little notes she left around the house, the single menu for their table-for-two, and (my favorite) two little place cards that said avere and tenere ("to have" and "to hold" in Italian).
-April's website may not be live yet, but if you like what you see and are in the Houston area, you can email her for rates and bookings!
+She planned a surprise romantic evening for her husband on their one-year anniversary, and hired me to write all the little notes she left around the house, the single menu for their table-for-two, and—my favorite—two little place cards that said avere and tenere (“to have” and “to hold” in Italian).

 menu_april_plurabelle.jpg